A Trim Healthy Mama Cookbook? It’s like Pinterest on your bookshelf!

 You’ll also find helpful information at the front about some of the recommended ingredients, both special and ordinary, and equipment.
 Helpful tips are scattered throughout the book, such as shortcuts for Drive Through Sues and budget-saving tips.

 One of my own recipes is even included!
 If you like chocolate and coconut and cake, be sure to check out page 293.
-You can get a sneak peek at the cookbook before ordering at my affiliate partner’s website here.
+You can order your own copy through my affiliate partner’s website here.

 I’ve really enjoyed trying new recipes since I got the new Trim Healthy Mama cookbook!